Eastern milk snake: Description

 In 2023, the eastern milk snake became the official snake of Illinois.

 Habitat

-The eastern milk snake is a species commonly found in rural areas where hibernation and feeding sites, such as buildings and mammal burrows, are abundant, and they also use a variety of open habitats and forest edges.
+The eastern milk snake is a species commonly found in rural areas where hibernation and feeding sites, such as buildings and mammal burrows, are abundant, and it also uses a variety of open habitats and forest edges.
+Milksnakes in fragmented habitat select locations with a greater number of cover objects within open patches surrounded by high density vegetation.